OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 Returns an ``ISubscriptionDetails`` object for the newly created subscription.

 ``ISubscriptionDetails``
     :event_type:  The event type used to create the subscription.
+One of: user.create, user.enroll, course.create, course.complete
     :target:  The url to POST object data to when the trigger fires.
-    :owner:  Owner of the subscription.
+    :owner_id:  Owner of the subscription.
     :created: When the subscription was first created (ISO formatted date).
     :active:  Whether it's active.
+    :status: Current status of the subscription
     :href:  Location of the subscription.

 Will likely need to extend the current subscription to allow storage of